 4. Seek Help if Needed

-Seek legal advice or assistance from recognized charities if you encounter difficulties during the application process.
+Seek legal advice or assistance from recognised charities if you encounter difficulties during the application process.
 They can provide guidance, help fill out forms, and even offer language support if English is not your first language.

 5. Keep Copies of All Submissions